rishi-banerji/ERP/README.md

 # ERP - Course Registration System
-I made a CLI-based Course Registration System in Java, supporting various users and their functionalities, as a part of my Advanced Programming Course.
+I made a CLI-based Course Registration System in Java, supporting different kinds of users and their functionalities, as a part of my Advanced Programming Course.

 **Describe the project in brief**